BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Ray School Instruction

-Educational programs are based on a developmental approach with emphasis on social and academic growth.
-Each spring we give careful consideration to the learning style and needs of each student in assigning classes for the upcoming year.
+Educational programs are based on a developmental approach, with emphasis on cognitive and affective growth, belief in the uniqueness of each learner, and appreciation of diversity.
+Each spring we give careful consideration to the learning style and needs of each student and to assigning classes for the upcoming year.

 The placement process is a team endeavor.
 The goal is to provide each child with the best learning environment in the context of a productive and complementary group.
-We strive for ''balanced classes'' with reasonable variety and the distribution of strengths and weaknesses, boy-girl ratios, class size, learning styles, learning difficulties, social relationships, and teaching styles.
-Sending teachers, receiving teachers, learning specialists, ''specials'' teachers (e.g., art, music, p.e.), school counselors, and administrators all participate in the design process.
+Administrators, school counselors, behavior support, sending teachers, receiving teachers, learning specialists, and specials teachers participate in the design process.
+They consider social, emotional, physical, and cognitive development for each child.

-''Parent and/or guardian Perspective'' forms are included with the summer letter communicating placement decisions for the upcoming school year.
-The information helps our staff to understand each student’s learning needs.
-We urge parents and/or guardians to complete this information form each summer.
+''Parent Perspectives'' forms are included with the summer letter communicating placement decisions for the upcoming school year.
+The ''Perspectives'' information helps our staff to understand each student’s learning needs.
+We urge parents to return this electronic form each summer.

 The Ray School maintains a robust and comprehensive curriculum, preparing children for a lifetime of learning.
 Instruction ranges from the traditional skills in literacy and numeracy to developing social awareness and personal identity.

+Instruction in all these areas is integrated with the middle school and high school curriculum for a comprehensive K-12 progression.
 The Ray School is one of four schools in SAU 70, which also includes the Marion Cross Elementary School in Norwich VT, the Richmond Middle School and Hanover High.
-The K-12 curriculum was developed by teachers from all four schools and defines a coherent scope and sequence across a host of academic areas.
-Additional information about the K-12 curriculum can be found at the website www.SAU70.org.
+Teachers from all four schools, defining a coherent scope and sequence across a host of academic areas, developed the K-12 curriculum.

-Ray School ''Specials''—enhance student lives beyond the learning of core academic skills. ''Specials'' teachers may visit individual classrooms, or instruction may take place in a specialized area of school property, or off-campus.
+Ray School ''Specials''—subjects that enlarge and enhance our lives beyond the learning of our core academic skills—expose our students to important skills and capabilities. ''Specials'' teachers may visit individual classrooms, or instruction may take place in a specialized area of school property, or off-campus.

 Field trips are an important part of the school curriculum.
-At the beginning of the school year, parents and/or guardians will receive a blanket permission slip that covers a child’s participation in local walking trips.
+At the beginning of the school year, parents will receive a blanket permission slip that covers a child’s participation in local walking trips.
 Notice of an upcoming field trip will be sent home prior to the trip.
-For trips requiring transportation, parents and/or guardians will be asked to sign a separate permission slip for each trip.
+For trips requiring transportation, parents will be asked to sign a separate permission slip for each trip.

 Spanish is taught in kindergarten through grade five.
+Our foreign language program emphasizes the skills necessary for students to communicate verbally.
 Through specific thematic units, the program promotes listening, reading, writing, and speaking skills.
 Students use language in an authentic way, and lessons reinforce the classroom curriculum.
 Songs, stories, role-playing, and projects create the meaningful communication necessary in the early stages of language acquisition.
 The overarching goal of the program is to move students toward proficiency in the Spanish language.

 The Ray School provides music instruction at all grade levels.
-In addition, kindergarten and first grade participate in a Sing-Along to which Parents and/or guardians are generally invited.
+In addition, grades K-through-1 participate in a weekly Sing-Along to which parents are generally invited.
 They also take part in a winter concert in December.
-Chorus classes take place in grades two, three, four, and five.
+Formal choral rehearsal takes place in grades 2, 3 and 4, and is optional in grade 5.
 All-school performances are held in winter and spring.

-Lessons for string instruments begin in grade four and band instruments begin in grade five.
-Each student may choose one instrument.
+Lessons on string instruments begin in grade 4, and band instruments in grade 5.
 Lessons are given once or twice a week during lunch and recess periods.
 String instruments can be rented through the school.
 Band instruments can be rented from a vendor.
 Financial need does not prohibit a child from studying an instrument.
 Contact the principal for further information.

 Technology curriculum at the Ray School embeds 21st century learning skills to support each grade level.
-Our technology curriculum supports student learning across all curricular areas.
-Teachers have individual website pages for their classroom or subject area, all found on the school website at http://www.rayschool.org
+Our technology curriculum supports student learning in writing, research, and presentations.

-While we do not give formal homework at these grade levels, we encourage reading either by parent and/or guardian to child or by the child when appropriate.
+While we do not give formal homework at these grade levels, we encourage reading either by parent to child or by the child when appropriate.
 We encourage enriching educational experiences beyond the classroom, preferably connected to the ongoing activities in the classroom.
-Parents and/or guardians receive information from classroom teachers about current and future projects.
+Parents receive information from classroom teachers about current and future projects

 Homework, when assigned, is only on weeknights.
-Students are expected to read daily.
+Students are expected to read on a daily basis.
 Additional homework activities may be assigned to reinforce concepts introduced at school, provide additional practice, or stimulate student thinking in advance of forthcoming lessons.
 Students should be able to complete homework independently, and the amount of time spent on homework and reading together should not exceed 30 minutes.

 There will be regular homework Monday through Thursday, and occasionally on weekends for projects.
 Homework could be in all of the content areas, with reinforcement of math facts a regular area of endeavor.
 Children are expected to read and/or be read to on a regular basis.